 Coherence and cohesion: The model answer is divided into clear paragraphs with a logical separation between the body paragraphs and connective markers first, then, however, and overall.
 There is a general overview in paragraph 1 and a summary in paragraph 4.
 Referencing techniques such as ellipsis (one is…) are used to avoid over-repetition of key words.

-Grammatical range and accuracy: The model answer demonstrates accurate usage of a wide range of forms including countable/uncountable nouns, active/passive structures, and transitive/intransitive verbs.
+Grammatical range and accuracy: The model answer uses a wide range of forms accurately including countable/uncountable nouns, active/passive structures, and transitive/intransitive verbs.

 Cycle diagrams are almost always natural processes: nature is one big wheel after all.
 Usually you will find that the labels on the diagram contains lots of unfamiliar scientific nouns.
 If you think you know the verb forms, then use them as this will definitely contribute to a higher score.
 Otherwise you’ll have to rely on phrases such as “in a process known as Animal Respiration”.

 Would you like me to check your IELTS writing answers and give you expert feedback based on the official scoring criteria?
 My online IELTS Writing Practice Test will show you how to improve by a whole band score in just two days.
 Read more.